 - Pain relievers that are formulated for babies or children, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) can help.
 Be sure to follow the dosing instructions on the bottle.
 If your child is under the recommended age, call a pediatrician.

 - An antihistamine formulated for children may help with swelling and itch.
+It can be taken by mouth or applied directly to the site of the sting.
 Call a pediatrician before using an antihistamine in infants or toddlers.

 - Apply a mixture of baking soda and water or calamine lotion for itch.